rishab-bansal1/Snapdeal/README.md

 # Clone_Snapdeal

  ## Project Description

+This is our first project at Masai School.
+For Educational Purposes, We try to build a Snapdeal clone using Html, CSS, JS, and Local Storage,our task is to make a clone of the snapdeal website in 6 days.

 Snapdeal is an eCommerce website that is a business model that involves sales transactions being done on the web.
-The Company offers a variety of products such as electronics, clothing, groceries, kitchenware, and many more.

  ## Technologies Used
  - Html
  - Css